Blog 9 min read

 • and in some cases, certificates from other countries where you lived during the five years before entering Spain

-On top of that, the final-decree analysis points to the foreign certificate needing the right official format, plus legalization and translation when required.
+On top of that, the foreign certificate needs the right official format, plus legalization and translation when required.

 This makes the criminal-record block the main bottleneck for many files.
 More detail in criminal records and regularization 2026.